 - Roll balls into panko breadcrumbs and place onto aluminum foiled, spray with cooking spray, on a baking sheet

-- Bake in over for 12-15 minutes minutes or until golden brown
+- Bake in oven, at 350 degrees, for 12-15 minutes minutes or until golden brown

 - Place 1 pretzel stick into the middle of each ball and garnish with 1 parsley leaf.